-(Last Updated on : 17/05/2014)
+(Last Updated on : 25/09/2017)

 is awarded for "conspicuous gallantry" in non-combatant situations.
-Both the Asoka Chakra and the Kirti Chakra can be awarded to recognise the gallantry and courage of the military personnel as well as of the civilians.
+Both the Asoka Chakra and the Kirti Chakra can be awarded to recognize gallantry and courage of the military personnel as well as of civilians.
 The medals may be awarded posthumously.
 Shaurya Chakra

 Param Vishisht Seva Medal

 was founded in 1960 and recognizes peace-time service of the most exceptional order.
 Sarvottam Yudh Seva Medal recognizes highest degree of illustrious services in times of war or conflict or hostilities.
 Uttam Yudh Seva Medal is awarded for wartime illustrious services.
 Yudh Seva Medal also recognizes distinguished service during wartime.
 Other Non-Gallantry Awards are the Samar Seva Medal, Sainya Seva Medal, Raksha Medal, Sangram Medal, Wound Medal and 25th Independence Anniversary Medal.